hkotek/hkotek.com/research.md

 2014
 : Kotek, Hadas and Martin Hackl.
 [A new syntax for multiple *wh*-questions: Evidence from real time sentence processing](Kotek-wh-exp.pdf).
 Manuscript under review.

-2014
-: Erlewine, Michael Yoshitaka and Hadas Kotek.
-[Intervention in focus pied-piping](http://semanticsarchive.net/Archive/WIzNzViN/erlewine-kotek-nels2013-preprint.pdf). *Proceedings of the 43th annual meeting of the North East Linguistic Society (NELS)*, eds.
-Hsin-Lun Huang, Ethan Poole and Amanda Rysling.
-GLSA: Amherst, MA.
-Volume 1, 117-130.

 2013
 : Kotek, Hadas and Martin Hackl.
 [An experimental investigation of interrogative syntax/semantics](http://www.illc.uva.nl/AC/AC2013/uploaded_files/inlineitem/19_Kotek_Hackl.pdf). *Proceedings of the 2013 Amsterdam Colloquium*, eds.
 Maria Aloni, Michael Franke and Floris Roelofsen.

-2013
-: Kotek, Hadas.
-[Intervention, covert movement, and focus computation in multiple *wh*-questions](Kotek%20LSA%202013.pdf). *LSA Annual Meeting extended abstracts*.

 The syntax and semantics of *most*
 ----------------------------------
-This project focuses on the syntax, semantics, and processing behavior of *most* in subject position.
+This work focuses on the syntax, semantics, and processing behavior of *most* in subject position.
 We argue that *most* is ambiguous between a *proportional* reading, which can be paraphrased as 'more than half,' and a *superlative* reading, which is usually associated with the determiner *the most*.
 Evidence comes from an array of experiments and from judgment data.

 to appear
 : Kotek, Hadas, Yasutada Sudo, and Martin Hackl.
 [Experimental investigations of ambiguity: The case of *most*](http://semanticsarchive.net/Archive/TliOGUyM/most-final.pdf). *Natural Language Semantics*.